Import and sync users

 Creating a sync configuration

-A sync configuration defines how imported data maps to user fields and the actions to take when a conflict occurs.
-You create this configuration once and reuse it every time you run that sync.
+A sync configuration defines how the system maps imported data to user fields and how it handles conflicts.
+You create the configuration once and reuse it each time you run that sync.

 Select Create New Sync to open the creation wizard.